edoburu/django-debugtools/README.rst

      'readonly_fields': [],
      'show_url': True}

-This makes it much easier to understand what the admin provides to templates.
+This makes it much easier to understand what the code provides to templates.

 When no variables are given, all context variables are displayed::